Trevor Morley

-Trevor William Morley (born 20 March 1961) is an English football manager, former professional footballer and pundit.
+Trevor William Morley (born 20 March 1961) is an English footballer manager, former professional player and pundit.

 As a player, he was a striker who notably played top flight football for Manchester City and West Ham United.
 He also played in the Football League for Northampton Town and Reading, as well as for Norwegian clubs Brann and Sogndal.
 He had initially began his career with non-league side Nuneaton Borough.

 He now resides in Norway and works as a pundit for TV 2.
 He also had a spell as manager of Norwegian fifth-tier side SK Bergen Sparta.

 Playing career

 Non-league

 Morley is the son of a former Nottingham Forest player and was rejected as a teenager by Derby County.
 Forced to move into non-league football with Corby Town and Nuneaton Borough with whom he won the Southern League title in 1982.

 Northampton Town

 In the summer of 1985 Morley moved to Northampton Town for £20,000 making his debut of Burnley on 17 August 1985.
 His move to Northampton arose after manager Graham Carr moved from Nuneaton to Northampton, and took Morley and Eddie McGoldrick with him.
 Morley captained Northampton, as they won the 1986–87 Fourth Division championship by a nine-point margin.